abhijeet007rocks8/Dev-Scripts/Python/Machine Learning/Disease_Predictor/README.md

 # DisesesPredictor:
 ## About Disease Predictor: 🧾
-ML model that detects diseases from provided symptoms provide by user using Decisiopn Tree ,RandomForest and NaiveBayes classifications algorithms.
+ML model that detects diseases from the symptoms provided by the user using Decision Tree ,RandomForest and NaiveBayes classifications algorithms.

 - learn more about
     - Decision Tree <a href="https://www.edureka.co/blog/decision-trees/">click here</a>